 LDAP Stands for Lightweight Directory Access Protocol.
 It is a lightweight client-server protocol used to access centrally stored information over a network.
 LDAP cannot create or specify how a directory service operates.
 LDAP provides directory support to browser applications that do not have directory service support.

-Why Use LDAP?
+Why Use LDAP/ AD?

 The main benefit of using LDAP is that it can consolidate information of an entire organization into a central repository.
 This central directory can be accessible from any location on the network.
 It supports Transport Layer Security (TLS) to provide data protection.